kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

 The Monitoring Subchart integrates Policy Reporter into the <a href="https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack" target="_blank">Prometheus Operator</a>.

-This Subchart creates a ServiceMonitor for the available `/metrics` endpoint of Policy Reporter to be fetched from Prometheus and 3 preconfigured Dashboards as ConfigMaps for the provided Grafana.
+This Subchart creates a ServiceMonitor for the available `/metrics` endpoint of Policy Reporter to be fetched from Prometheus along with three preconfigured dashboards (as ConfigMaps) for the provided Grafana.

 Enable the Policy Reporter Monitoring subchart.